Ayala Malls Manila Bay: Features

 Ayala Malls Manila Bay features two buildings and five floors of retail space, with three levels of basement parking and above-ground Podium Parking from the second to eighth floor.
 It has the Abueva Atrium (adjacent to a street of the same name) at Building B for events, 1 ha Central Garden, IT Zone at the fourth floor, and ten digital cinemas at the fifth floor.
 The largest among Ayala Malls, the cinemas include an A-Giant Screen cinema, while some have A-Luxe Recliner Seats.
 The mall also hosts multiple entertainment and leisure facilities including a Timezone branch at 2,000 sqm, formerly the largest in the country.
-The mall also features the Seda Manila Bay Hotel, a 350-room 4-star hotel which opened its doors in July 2023, and located along the corners of Abueva Road and Aseana Avenue.
-The hotel was eventually planned to be opened within 2021 while entering full operations in 2022, yet was pushed back due to the effects of the COVID-19 pandemic in the country.
-The 12-storey hotel features 3 meeting rooms; three restaurants, namely the Misto Restaurant, Straight Up Roof Deck Bar, and the Club Lounge; an infinity pool, a game room, a mini golf course, a gym, and the Seda Spa.
-The hotel's lounge features artworks from Ann Pamintuan, Francisco "Paco" Guerrero, Eddie Zobel, and Jaime Zobel de Ayala.
+It is also home to Mindspark, the country's largest science museum that opened in 2025.

 The mall has four dedicated country-specific shopping sections: the Filipino Village, China Town, Japan Town and Korea Town.
-The Filipino Village also houses the Food Wanderer by Lakbay Museo, an interactive art museum which moved to the mall on September 2022 from the S Maison mall located at Conrad Manila at the SM Mall of Asia complex.
+The Filipino Village also houses the Food Wanderer by Lakbay Museo, an interactive art museum which moved to the mall in September 2022 from the S Maison at the SM Mall of Asia complex.

-Located at the fourth floor of the mall is the Express Lingkod Office (ELO) Serbisyo Center, a one-stop-shop service center bringing under one roof both personal and business frontline services of the Parañaque City Government.
+Located at the fourth floor of the mall is the Express Lingkod Office (ELO) Serbisyo Center, a one-stop-shop service center providing personal and business frontline services of the Parañaque City Government.
 Other government offices branching in the mall are Philippine Statistics Authority (Civil Registry System outlet), Professional Regulation Commission, and Pag-IBIG Fund.